 THE DOLPHIN PROJECT THE DOLPHIN PROJECT was organized in 1989 after a mass die-off of dolphins on the Eastern seaboard of the United States.
+THE DOLPHIN PROJECT is a 501(c)3 non-profit, all volunteer organization.
 To learn more details of our history, please go to our HISTORY page.

 The Dolphin Project is a 501c3 non-profit organization.
 The Dolphin Project does not advocate, support or practice unlawful discrimination based on race, religion, age, gender, sexual preference or physical handicap. ©2010_The Dolphin Project, Inc. All rights reserved.
 This includes but is not limited to artwork, photographs, and data.
 This material cannot be reproduced, published or used in any manner without the expressed written consent of The Dolphin Project.